Social Media Investigations

 This one-day foundation course is designed for anyone on the police department from an analyst, a new beat police officer, all the way to a well-seasoned detective.
 This course will serve the student as an introduction to the well-known and lesser known Social Media applications and how to conduct their investigations using Social Media as a tool to further their investigations, and how to tie these accounts to their suspects.
 The students will subsequently be instructed on how to legally obtain information from these applications.
 In addition to that, students will be provided with groundbreaking OSINT programs and software that will not only assist in their investigations, this will also help organize their cases.
 Seating is limited to 40 students.

-If you have a personal laptop, please bring it to class.
+Computer prerequisite: If you have a personal laptop (Windows or Mac computers using Boot Camp), please bring it to class.
 If you use an employer’s laptop, it will be necessary for you to have administrative rights.
 This course might require installing software that will require administrative privileges.
 If you have any questions or need clarification, please contact [email protected].

 Interested in hosting this class?

 There are two ways to host a Dataveillance Training class:

 - Contract with us for an Agency only class

 For an Agency only class, the agency pays a set fee for a specific number of students and provides a large enough training room with tables and chairs, a projector for running PowerPoint & videos, and Wi-Fi or an internet connection for practical exercises.
 Course manuals are provided by Dataveillance.

 For an open enrollment class, the agency provides the facility and necessary logistics for the training programs being requested and actively markets the program to other agencies in the area via fax, email, flyers, or other resources.
 In return, the host agency receives five free slots for the courses being conducted.
 A minimum of 20 paying students are needed for these classes to be conducted.